What is Sales/ Business Proposal Management?

 There are new generation of proposal software available for you to evaluate.
 These tools offer range of features to create-track-manage proposals.
 Some of these tools are focused on only creation part, some are heavily betting on design aspect, some tools do not allow creation/editing but you can track user interactions with proposals, whereas few tools allow creation-design-tracking-collaboration-automation and such crucial functions.

-There are nine features any good proposal software should have.
+There are nine features to look for in a good proposal software.
 Some of these features include.

 - Proposal Creation-Editing